 - Wound or scar irritation.
 Some sensitivity or small areas of numbness may occur at the wound site.
 This usually decreases over time and will not affect the function of your new knee.

 - Muscle weakness.
 This is usually addressed over time with physiotherapy and exercise.

-Please feel free to discuss any queries with me or my nurse.
+Please feel free to discuss any queries with me or my staff.

 Advice following partial knee replacement surgery